-Turn on controller, verify the controller IP address in 'Communication Interfaces'.
-Set a static IP address of the Computer/Laptop to 10.10.30.XX and subnet mask to 255.255.255.0.
+Turn on controller.
+Verify the controller IP address in 'Communication Interfaces'.
+Or press toggle button to verify the IP address.
+If defaulted 0.0.0.0 set desired IP address Set a static IP address of the Computer/Laptop to 10.10.30.98 (example) and subnet mask to 255.255.255.0.
 (For instructions, see the example earlier in this section.)

-To connect to the controller, on the Computer/Laptop, open a browser such as Chrome or Firefox, enter 10.10.30.99, the default Ethernet port IP address.
+To connect to the controller.
+In the Computer/Laptop open a browser such as Chrome or Firefox.
+Enter 10.10.30.99, the default Ethernet port IP address.